Study permits: Making an application

 Visitors in Canada

 Foreign nationals who are in-Canada visitors are not eligible to apply for a study permit from within Canada unless they are exempt under section R215.
-They must submit their application package online or to a VAC.
-If their application is approved, they must obtain their study permit at a POE.
+They must submit their application package online or to a Visa Application Centre (VAC).
+If their application is approved, they must obtain their study permit at a POE by presenting the Letter of Introduction (LOI) they received from IRCC at a POE.
+To do this, the client would need to leave and return to Canada, which can be done by entering a country by private vehicle or commercial carrier (for example, plane, boat, train or bus) and coming back to Canada.
+There is no guarantee that the client would be allowed to re-enter Canada, since CBSA will assess their admissibility when they seek re-entry.

-As of June 1, 2014, foreign nationals who are studying at the preschool, primary or secondary level [subparagraph R215(1)(f)(i)], or who are a visiting or exchange student at a DLI [subparagraph R215(1)(f)(ii)], may apply for a study permit from within Canada.
+Foreign nationals who are already in Canada and are studying at the preschool, primary or secondary level [subparagraph R215(1)(f)(i)], or who are a visiting or exchange student at a DLI [subparagraph R215(1)(f)(ii)], may apply for a study permit from within Canada.
 The applicant must provide a letter of acceptance from the DLI at which they are enrolled or will be enrolled.

 Visiting students are students who have been admitted to a post-secondary institution for a period of study but who are not admitted into a degree or diploma program.
 They are students at a foreign institution (often referred to as the student’s home institution) who attend a Canadian institution (referred to as the student’s host institution) for a period of time, with the intent of transferring the credits earned at the host institution back to their home institution.
 Visiting students pay fees to the host institution.

-Prerequisite course or program of study in Canada before the main program of study
+Prerequisite course or program of study before the main program of study

-As of June 1, 2014, visitors in Canada who have completed a course or program of study that was previously identified as a prerequisite for their admission into a program of study at a DLI may also apply for a study permit from within Canada [subparagraph R215(1)(f)(iii)] if they provide both
+Visitors in Canada who have completed a course or program of study that was previously identified as a prerequisite for their admission into a program of study at a DLI may also apply for a study permit from within Canada [subparagraph R215(1)(f)(iii)] if they provide all of the following:

 - a letter of acceptance received from a DLI before or after the completion of the prerequisite course that confirms the course is a prerequisite for admission to the main program